Welcome families & guests!

 These terms refer to animals that provide comfort by being present with a person.
 Because they are not trained to perform a specific job or task, they are not considered service animals under the he Americans with Disabilities Act of 1990 (ADA) .
 Emotional Support Animals (ESAs) are generally not permitted in public places in Massachusetts.
 Under both the ADA and MA state law, (ESAs) are not classified as service animals and therefore do not have the same access.

-Yes, these interactive maps provide information on accessible pathways and building entrances around the university.
+The University interactive maps provide information on accessible pathways and building entrances around the larger campus.

 Yes.
 Gund Hall has wheelchair-accessible restrooms, including a single-user, gender-neutral, accessible restroom on the first floor off the info-commons L20 as well as and additional restrooms on other floor levels.